getsentry/examples/java/spring-boot/README.md

-# Sentry Spring Boot Example
+# Sentry Spring Boot + Logback Example

 This project contains an example Sentry integration with Spring Boot.
 It uses the default `logback` logging framework to send log level `WARN` and above